noctjs/ecs-benchmark/README.md

 ## Benchmarks

-### Packed Iteration (1 query)

-This benchmark is designed to test the core overheads involved in component iteration in best-case conditions.

-- **Dataset:** 5,000 entities, each with `(A, B, C, D, E)` components.
-- **Test:** Iterate through all entities with `A` and double its value.

 ### Packed Iteration (5 queries)

 This benchmark is designed to test the core overheads involved in component iteration when multiple queries are run.
-The results are expected to match the ones from _Packed Iteration (1 query)_.

 - **Dataset:** 1,000 entities, each with `(A, B, C, D, E)` components.
 - **Test:**